testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     ![Map showing newly added regions for Cosmos DB.](media/replicate-data-globally-map.png 'Cosmos DB region map')

-    > You may have to wait several minutes for the change to take effect.
+    > **Note**: You may have to wait several minutes for the change to take effect.
 In the meantime, you can feel free to continue and run the transaction generator.
 Cosmos DB can still ingest data as regions are being added.
 There should be no performance impact during this time or after the provisioning is complete.

 36. Open Visual Studio and debug the TransactionGenerator project.
 Let it run for at least 1 minute, or long enough to send 5,000 messages.